1969, the year of the Stonewall Riots, Woodstock, Sesame Street and Me!

 I often feel that there was an energy in the Universe that year…A rebellious, hippie, animated energy and when I showed up, I absorbed that powerful energy, making me the free spirit I am today.

 In 2009, while meeting with my Publisher, Claudette and my Creative Consultant, Craig, they came up with a name that they felt best described me; “The Hip Peace Chick” and somehow with the name came this freedom to own up to that and to be my authentic self.
 This is truly my daily goal; to live authentically and to inspire others to do the same.
-I seek to do this through group workshops and through 1 on 1 coaching.
-I believe there is a Hip Peace Chick inside each of us ready to come out, and I am ready to coach you through that birthing process.

 I am not sure I can accurately retrace my steps back to the time when I began to understand my mission.
 I do know that I woke up one day (although I wasn’t even aware I had been asleep) and I knew without any hesitation that I had a light inside of me that was not mine alone to keep.
 I had been given this mission…perhaps at birth; to spread some light in this seemingly dim world.
 I have tried to do that with the people I come into contact with; both in person and through my writing, but then one day I stood in front of a crowd of people, holding a candle and speaking about the tragedy that took place at the Pulse Nightclub in Orlando, Florida.
 As I stood there with words pouring out of my mouth and sweat dripping down my face, I spoke about the need to come together as one community, no longer separated by the things that make us different.
 I expressed the need for us to spread love and spread light by being both love and light.
 My heart was aching because I knew that we mourned for people that we would have probably ignored had we seen them in the street or in a club.
 I mourned because a girl I had just conversed with one day, committed suicide the next day and rather than try to connect with her when we met, I tried to avoid her because she made me feel “uncomfortable.”
 I mourned because I had been given a mission years before and I had failed in moving at the proper pace to accomplish that goal.
 I mourned because God had given me a voice and I was using it to sing instead of using it to speak out.
 I mourned because I knew the responsibility was clear and I could offer no more excuses.